 The ICO’s Age Appropriate Design Code, otherwise known as the Children’s Code, comes into force on 2 September 2020 and businesses have got 12 months to make sure their website or app complies.
 According to the ICO, one in five internet users in the UK are children, and put simply, the Code aims to make sure that websites and apps are designed in a way that protects their privacy and safety.

 To give you a headstart during the 12 month transition period, we take a look below at whether your website or app falls within the scope of the Code and, if so, what measures you’ll need to put in place.

-The Age Appropriate Design Code is a statutory code of practice setting out 15 standards for safeguarding children’s data, which businesses should take into account when designing a relevant online service.
+The Children’s Code, or the Age Appropriate Design Code, is a statutory code of practice setting out 15 standards for safeguarding children’s data, which businesses should take into account when designing a relevant online service.

 It’s not new law, but it explains how data protection law applies when children use online services and the ICO must take it into account when considering whether a business has breached its data protection obligations under the GDPR.
 Failure to comply with data protection law can lead to significant fines and reputational damage.